Blotch3D/Blotch3D/readme.md

 this.
 Disable or set limits on auto-clipping in one or both of NearClip and FarClip, and otherwise try increasing your near clip and/or decreasing your far clip so the depth buffer doesn't have to cover so much dynamic range.
+In some cases you might disable the depth buffer.
+See the answer to the question on a sprite being outside the depth buffer.

-Q: I have a sprite that I want always to be visible, but I think it's invisible because it's outside the depth buffer, but I don't want to change the clipping planes just for that sprite (NearClip and FarClip).
+Q: I have a sprite that I want always to be visible, but I think it's invisible because it's outside the depth buffer, but I don't want to change the clipping planes (NearClip and FarClip) just for that sprite.

 A: Try disabling the depth buffer just for that sprite with a
 \"Graphics.GraphicsDevice.DepthStencilState =